Design for Onboarding: Mobile App Tutorials

 Greeting

 App tutorials set the first contact between the user and the app.
 It is an act of introduction, in most cases imitating real communication starting with a greeting like “Hi!”.
-It is especially actual when the app has a mascot or character which becomes a direct subject of communication with a user.
+It is especially relevant when the app has a mascot or character that becomes a direct subject of communication with a user.
 Still, it’s important to be extremely careful and make the greeting as short and quick as possible not to distract users too much from the essential information.

 Information

 This is perhaps the most precious part of the tutorial mission for the user.
-First of all, the tutorial is a tactic of user onboarding, so it should inform users about the benefits they get using this product or basic operations they are going to do.
+First of all, the tutorial is a tactic of user onboarding, so it should inform users about the benefits they get from using this product or the basic operations they are going to do.
 User research and clearly set USP of the product will help the designer and copywriter to find ways of providing the vital points quickly to the users.

 Engagement